microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/Update-MgDeviceAppMgtMobileApp.md

     - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
     - `[DeviceAndAppManagementAssignmentFilterType <DeviceAndAppManagementAssignmentFilterType?>]`: Represents type of the assignment filter.

 BODYPARAMETER <IMicrosoftGraphMobileApp1>: An abstract class containing the base properties for Intune mobile apps.
+Note: Listing mobile apps with `$expand=assignments` has been deprecated.
+Instead get the list of apps without the `$expand` query on `assignments`.
+Then, perform the expansion on individual applications.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[Assignments <IMicrosoftGraphMobileAppAssignment1[]>]`: The list of group assignments for this mobile app.